- Read more about how we are preparing our buildings to reopen and review school readiness checklists.

 Our DCPS Safety Commitment

 Due to the evolving nature of this pandemic, we understand that families and staff may be cautious about the unknowns that surround in-person learning.
-While the 2020-2021 School Year started with an all-virtual instructional model through learning at home, we are prepared to welcome students back to our buildings, as health conditions allow.
+While the 2020-2021 School Year started with an all-virtual instructional model through learning at home, DCPS reopened every school for in-person programming in February 2021.

 To ensure the safety of every student, we will maintain 10 health and safety commitments as a community this year.